 • Baby potatoes.
 Red potatoes are easy to use and are ready in minutes, but feel free to use any kind of new potato such as Yukon Gold potatoes or something similar.

 • Oil.
 We’re using 1/4 cup oil to roast the potatoes to crispy perfection.
 Avocado oil has a high smoke point and is great for high heat cooking.
-However, any kind of neutral oil will work such as avocado, olive oil, grapeseed oil, etc.
+However, any kind of neutral oil will work such as avocado, olive oil, grapeseed oil, etc. You could also use melted butter!

 • Seasonings.
 These are simply seasoned with garlic salt, onion powder and dried dill weed.
 Once they’ve cooked and you’ve given them a taste, add salt & black pepper to your preference.

-Flavor variations
+Flavor Variations

-Garlic and dill are my our favorite spices to season red potatoes, however there are lots of other tasty options.
+Garlic and dill are my favorite spices to season red potatoes, however there are lots of other tasty options.
 All of the seasonings below would be delicious.
 You could even use a fun seasoning blend.
 Trader Joe’s has some great choices like chili lime seasoning, onion salt and everyday seasoning.

 • Taco seasoning.
 Make my homemade taco seasoning or use store-bought to give these bold, zesty flavor.